Why Did Café del Mar in Cartagena Close and What Replaced It?

 This was on our last visit to Cartagena in July 2024, what I guess will be twilight of Café del Mar’s time as a major attraction.

-The week after the closure of Café del Mar, the Instituto de Patrimonio Cultural (IPCC) announced in this Instagram post that they would be organizing cultural and artistic presentations Thursday-Sunday evenings starting at 5 pm atop the Baluarte de Santo Domingo, or what they are calling the “Baluarte de la gente,” or the “people’s bastion.”
+In the immediate aftermath of Café del Mar’s closure, the Instituto de Patrimonio Cultural (IPCC) announced in this Instagram post that they would be organizing cultural and artistic presentations Thursday-Sunday evenings starting at 5 pm atop the Baluarte de Santo Domingo, which they began calling the “Baluarte de la gente,” or the “people’s bastion.”

 Also, even as the mayor also has taken to calling this the “people’s bastion,” his tweet here about the closure suggests they plan to rent the space again at a higher price with the condition that the area not be cordoned off.